ayalpinkus/inkblot/readme.txt

 Additional modifications in this fork of Inkblot were made by Ayal Pinkus and Jason Brubaker.
 This forked version is designed to act as an archive for use with a comics mailing list: it shows posts from oldest to newest for a better reading experience, and a 'lastpost' query parameter is required, being the name (slug) of the last post to be shown.

-Create story posts under the 'story' category, and under the 'welcome' category for a welcome message/call to action.
+Create story posts under the 'story' category, and under the 'afterword' category for a call to action.
 Posts filed under the category 'afterword' will be appended below the list of posts.
 You could add a call to action in that post, to join a mailing list for example.

 == Description ==